anoushkrit/TractoEmbed/README.md

 $ cd train_test
 $ sh train_multiembed.sh
 ```

-You can also change the arguments in the train_multiembed.sh file.
+Adjust the arguments in the train_multiembed.sh file as necessary.

 ### Testing